Infinite-dimensional flats in the space of positive metrics on an ample line bundle: Quantisation of positive metrics.

-converges, by Fekete's lemma; furthermore, Fekete's lemma ensures that we are taking the usc regularisation of the supremum of a family of positive metrics, which itself will be positive.
+which is a positive metric, being the usc regularisation of the supremum of a family of positive metrics.
 To ensure that this operator takes finite values, one must add another condition: \begin{definition} Let $\norm_\bullet$ be a submultiplicative sequence of norms on the algebra of sections of $L$.
 We say that $\norm_\bullet$ is a \textit{bounded graded norm} on $R(X,L)$ if there exists a bounded positive metric on $L$ such that

 \end{definition} In particular, as a consequence of the previous theorem and the classification results for sequences of norms from \cite{fin1}, one has \begin{theorem}[{\cite[Corollary 3.6]{fin1}}] If $\norm_\bullet,\norm'_\bullet$ are two bounded graded norms on $L$, then for all $p\in[1,\infty)$,